Mariella-Arias/expense-tracker/README.md

 Before installing and running the Expense Tracker App, ensure that you have the following installed:

-- Node.js (v21.6.1 or higher) You can download and install Node.js from the official website: [Node.js](https://nodejs.org)
+- Node.js (v21.6.1 or higher).
+You can download and install Node.js from the official website: [Node.js](https://nodejs.org)
 - npm (automatically installed with Node.js)

 ### Installing and Executing Program